UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

     This step will take photos from original folder and apply new faces into `modified` folder.
 The `modified` folder will contain the new faces applied to the original photos.
 This can also work with videos but be sure to have proper CPU cooling as this maximizes CPU usage.

+# Model Comparison Overview

+Deepfakes trained on GANs typically result in results that are more visually convincing than deepfakes trained on conventional CNNs like VGG16.
+This is due to the fact that GANs were created primarily for creating realistic images by playing an adversarial game between a generator network and a discriminator network.
+The generator tries to create realistic images while the discriminator tries to differentiate between real and fake images.
+Over time, the generator learns to produce increasingly realistic images that can fool the discriminator.

+Traditional CNNs, such the VGG16, on the other hand, are more commonly employed for classification jobs and might not be designed to produce realistic images.
+Although they can still be utilized for deepfake generation, they could need more training data or longer training cycles to match GAN-based techniques' levels of visual realism.

 # Quantitative Results Comparison
 The following videos below shows the results between face swaps between Biden and Trump using both models.
 Both models seems to perform poorly on Trump's speech while in Biden's speech DeepFakeLab's model is the better model by looking at the nose and lips.
 DeepFakeLab managed to get Trump's narrower nose and smaller mouth while the FaceSwap model is just jittering over and doesn't really show any Trump-like features.